PaarthB/ZendeskChallenge/README.md

 1. Packages have been divided as follows for proper separation of concerns, extensibility and testing
    1. `cmd` - For defining all CLI commands
       1. `list` - For handling list command
-      2. `search` - For handling search command, and related processing
+      2. `search` - For handling search command, and related interfaces and processing
    2. `internal` - For generic methods / interfaces used throughout the application
    3. `models` - For defining the entities and their structures, to operate and process, ability to define separately and extend as needed.